wszhan/dog-breed-identifier/README.md

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+This repository is the dog breed identifier project.
+This project is to identify an estimate of the canine's breed, given a image of a dog.
+If supplied an image of a human, the algorithm will identify the resembling dog breed.

 ![Sample Output][image1]